 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.76x vs 0.70x).

 - Larger screen: Has a bigger rear LCD (3.2" vs 2.0") for image review and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 230k dots).

 - Faster burst: Shoots at higher frequency (14 vs 4 flaps/sec) to capture the decisive moment.

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More modern: Reflects 7 years and 6 months of technical progress since the 1Ds Mark II launch.

-The above review scores should be interpreted with care, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
+Care should be taken when interpreting the review scores above, though.
+The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
 A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
 It should also be noted that some of the review sites have over time altered the way they render their verdicts.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 If you would like to see a different side-by-side camera review, just use the search menu below.
 Alternatively, you can follow any of the listed hyperlinks for comparisons that others found interesting.